TREASURIES-Yields jump after stronger than expected jobs gains

 By Karen Brettell

-NEW YORK, July 8 (Reuters) - U.S. Treasury yields jumped and a key part of the yield curve inverted further after data on Friday showed that employers added more jobs than expected to their payrolls in June.
+NEW YORK, July 8 (Reuters) - U.S. Treasury yields jumped after data on Friday showed that employers added more jobs than expected to their payrolls in June, boosting expectations that the Federal Reserve will hike rates by another 75 basis points this month.

 Nonfarm payrolls increased by 372,000 jobs last month, according to the Labor Department's closely watched employment report.
 Economists polled by Reuters had forecast 268,000 jobs added last month.

-"I don’t think that there’s any debate now that the Fed will be raising 75 basis points" at its July meeting, said Tom di Galoma, managing director at Seaport Global Holdings in New York.
+"I don’t think that there’s any debate now that the Fed will be raising 75 basis points," said Tom di Galoma, managing director at Seaport Global Holdings in New York.

+Atlanta Fed President Raphael Bostic, until recently among the central bank's most dovish policymakers, on Friday said he "fully" supports another 75 basis points hike at the Fed's July 26-27 meeting.

-Investors have been concerned that the Federal Reserve will tip the economy into a recession as it aggressively hikes interest rates in a bid to stem soaring inflation.
+Investors have been increasingly concerned that the U.S. central bank will tip the economy into a recession as it aggressively hikes interest rates in a bid to stem soaring inflation.

 Friday's jobs figure shows that a slowdown is not apparent, at least near-term.